-"CAUTION" identifies hazards or unsafe practices which can result in minor personal injury or product or property damage if instructions, including recommended precautions, are not followed.
+"CAUTION" identifies hazards or unsafe practices that can result in minor personal injury if instructions, including recommended precautions, are not followed.

-"NOTICE" identifies important procedures or requirements that, if not followed, can result in product or property damage if instructions are not followed.
+"NOTICE" identifies important procedures or requirements that can result in product or property damage if instructions are not followed.